hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/besu.md

                 Signed-off-by: Antoine Toulme <antoine@lunar-ocean.com>

 ## PR description
-This adds the auth opcode of EIP-3074 to Besu.
+This adds the auth and authcall opcodes of EIP-3074 to Besu, as well as the Puxi testnet definition.

-The opcode is added to a protocol schedule that is not mapped to any milestone yet, and I'm sharing this as a draft for early review.
-The PR is not ready for merge ; it requires the addition of the opcode authcall to complete EIP-3074.
+The PR is not ready for merge.
+It needs thorough review.

 See #2637